zBeeble42/Motion-System/README.md

 Copyright (C) E3D-Online Ltd (e3d-online.com) These files are free hardware you can redistribute it and / or modify it under the terms of the General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+8/13/19  - Forked from E3D Online, and started adding Solidworks 2017 files

 05/08/19 - Added README.md to the STLs folder

 02/08/19 - Added assembly drawings